 With three weeks remaining in “official engagement season,” many people are ring shopping now in order to pop the big question on Valentine’s Day.
 Here are five 2018 diamond engagement ring trends destined to appeal to modern brides and grooms.
 (Hint: A certain royal engagement is having a big influence on these dazzling styles.)

 Ever since Prince Harry proposed to Meghan Markle in November, demand has been growing for classic 3-stone diamond rings.
-Markle’s yellow gold stunner, designed by the prince himself, features a center diamond from Botswana flanked by two diamonds from the collection of the prince’s late mother, Princess Diana.
+Markle’s yellow gold stunner, designed by the prince himself, features a cushion-cut diamond from Botswana flanked by two diamonds from the collection of the prince’s late mother, Princess Diana.

 Three-stone diamond engagement rings offer incredible versatility.
 For instance, some couples may want to choose a fancy color diamond as the the center stone, while others complement a white diamond with sapphires, emeralds, rubies or spinels.